 Fonte Fria Fountain at Bussaco Forest

-The forest doesn’t only consists of trees and plants.
+The forest doesn’t only consist of trees and plants.
 I liked the fact that during our walk through the forest, we found all kinds of small buildings and structures.
 One of the biggest and most impressive ones was the Fonte Fria (the cold fountain) and the swan pond that captures all the water from the fountain.

 The Fonte Fria was first built in the 17th century but it needed to be alterated in 1866 and 1886.
 What we see today, is mainly from 1886.